Meet the locals: when the weather gives the place character

-While roll clouds can occur anywhere given the right ingredients, the unique orientation of the peninsula and Gulf Coast mean that the morning glory (which can form a series of up to ten roll clouds, one after the other) can be reliably forecast and observed around Burketown and Normanton in the spring months.
+While roll clouds can occur anywhere given the right ingredients, the unique orientation of the peninsula and gulf coast mean that the morning glory can be reliably forecast and observed around Burketown and Normanton in the spring months.
+It can form a series of up to ten roll clouds, one after the other.
 The clouds can extend up to 1–2 km in height and, amazingly, can span up to 1000 km in length!

 Image: Morning glory cloud above Sweers Island, Queensland, 23 August 2009.
 Credit: Tex Battle